Lethea/ant-server-webrtc-chat-room/README.md

 # ant-server-webrtc-chat-room
 This is n to n video chat room for ant media server.

+This is webrtc group chat sample application  that using Ant Media Server as SFU

 Ant Media server installation
 ---------------------------------
 Download the ant media server from [ANT MEDIA SERVER]